 The governmental funds balance sheet and statement of revenues, expenditures, and changes in fund balances provide detailed information about the School's most significant funds.
 The School operates three funds; a General Fund, Capital Projects Fund and a Special Revenue Fund.
-For reporting purposes, the General Fund and Capital Projects funds are major funds.
+For reporting purposes, the General Fund is a major fund for financial reporting purposes.
 All other governmental funds are non-major and are presented in the aggregate.